Monetization

 Chances are, if you have a video that has a million views, you’re on the path to becoming a full-time YouTuber.
 But how much can you really make from 1 million views?

-Most YouTube stars will agree that the general estimate for 1 million YouTube views ranges between $1,200 to $6000.
+Most YouTube stars will agree that the general estimate for 1 million YouTube views ranges between $1,200 to $6,000.
 And that’s just from what YouTube pays for YouTube ads.
-If you think about one million views per video, plus all of the alternate ways you can make money through YouTube (like brand sponsorships or selling merch, digital products, and consultations), then you’re cooking!
+If you think about one million views per video, plus all of the alternate ways you can make money through YouTube (like brand sponsorships, or selling merch or digital products), then you’re cooking!

 Further reading